 This interference had precipitated a dramatic deterioration in the king’s condition, just when his doctors thought him on the road to recovery.
 Tempers had flared and strange accusations had been hurled.
 A royal servant and a royal doctor had been brusquely silenced and commanded to leave the court.
 The king, it was said, had been poisoned, and the all-powerful royal favourite Buckingham was the man who had killed him.

-Long dismissed by historians as an implausible falsehood, the allegation that James I had been murdered would haunt English politics for three decades.
+Long dismissed by historians as an implausible falsehood, the allegation that James VI and I had been murdered would haunt English politics for three decades.
 It did so, in great part, because of an astonishingly successful piece of political writing.
 In the spring of 1626, George Eglisham, a Scots Catholic poet, physician and polemicist, published The Forerunner of Revenge Against the Duke of Buckingham, a pamphlet accusing Buckingham of murdering several leading courtiers, as well as the king.

 Copies of The Forerunner arrived in London just before the House of Commons, bent on impeaching the unpopular Buckingham, opened hearings into James’s death.
 The Commons’ decision to charge Buckingham for his “transcendent presumption” in meddling with James’s treatment infuriated Charles I, who would soon dissolve the parliamentary session in frustration.

 As contemporaries began to pore anxiously over copies of Eglisham’s tract, the allegation that Buckingham had murdered James entered the turbid stream of rumour, libel and controversy that engulfed the favourite in the turbulent last two years of his life.
 When John Felton assassinated Buckingham in the summer of 1628, some thought it a fitting “execution” of a notorious murderer, while others reported that Felton himself had cited Eglisham’s pamphlet as one of his motivations for killing the duke.